ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/new_connectivity.md

 Typical applications of BLE are health care, fitness trackers, beacons, smart homes, security, entertainment, proximity sensors, industrial applications and automotives.

-To learn how to use Bluetooth low energy on Mbed OS, please refer to the [Bluetooth](/docs/development/apis/ble.html) user API reference.
+To learn how to use Bluetooth low energy on Mbed OS, please refer to the [Bluetooth](../apis/ble.html) user API reference.

 ####  IP-based mesh (Thread and Wi-SUN)

-As a technology that was designed for deployment, it's not surprising to find that mesh is optimised for a long battery life and low costs.
+As a technology that was designed for deployment, it's not surprising to find that mesh is optimized for a long battery life and low costs.

 **Thread** is designed for indoor use, with a range of only a few meters. **Wi-SUN** has a range of up to one kilometer, and is therefore better suited for external use.
 Both technologies have a low throughput - up to 200kb/s - and experience delays.